-How to book the best villa holidays
+How to book the best villa holidays in 2021

 By Mark Hodson, Sunday Times Travel Writer

 When tracking down a villa holiday, the big decision is not where and when to go, but whether to book independently or with a tour operator.
 You’ll find no shortage of villas and self-catering apartments available to book online, but there are risks.
 You may have very little protection in law if things go wrong, or the property isn’t as advertised.

 Well, the pandemic has taught us all the importance of booking with reputable companies with flexible booking policies.
 But there can be other problems.
 You may find your villa is smaller than you thought, or you are next door to a building site.